igearfs/nlm_api_wrapper_public/README.md

 ## End Goal
 To build upon this making a massive health care monitoring system on a personal and global level.

+## First Goal
+Be able to check data and push out monitoring and reports on that data failures and success while building the end system.

 ## Overview